apache/struts-site/source/git-for-struts.md

 your fork and branch to compare the differences with Apache Struts develop branch.

 Finally hit `Create Pull Request` button and you are done!

-Unfortunately not yet.
-We (Apache Struts committers) can use PRs just for review, we cannot accept your work directly, so you must fill a JIRA ticket and assign a file with patch to it.
-But that bother about that right now - go and hack!

 ## Further reading